Leonardo da Vinci machine gun

 • The most enormous catapult ever recorded in history was built by Edward I of England during the siege of Stirling Castle in 1304.
 It was named ‘Warwolf‘.

-• Today, what a catapult is used for varies from launching aircraft from aircraft carriers and pitching machines in baseball to launching lifeboats.
+• Today, a catapult is used for a variety of purposes, ranging from launching aircraft from aircraft carriers and pitching machines in baseball to launching lifeboats.

 Da Vinci’s Catapult: 4 Lesser-Known Facts